PortfolioEffect/jniusx/docs/source/android.rst

 --------------------

-The accelerometer is a good example that shows how to write a little Java code that you can access later with Jniusx.
+The accelerometer is a good example that shows how to write a little Java code that you can access later with Pyjnius.

 The `SensorManager
 <http://developer.android.com/reference/android/hardware/SensorManager.html>`_